 Martin Luther, in his Table Talk #403, makes the statement that “an upright shepherd and minister must improve his flock by edification, and also resist and defend it; otherwise, if resisting be absent, the wolf devours the sheep.”
 Resisting and defending require that a pastor-shepherd stand firm on the truth of the Gospel and lead his congregation to do the same.
 You have seen in this issue of Tabletalk that in the eighth century many challenges to the Gospel arose.
 From the Muslim advance to the iconoclastic controversy, standing firm in the truth was not easy.
-But, in reality …
+But, in reality, that …

 Rev. Bill Haynes is senior minister of Grace Baptist Church in Somerset, Kentucky, and is on the Board of Trustees of The Southern Baptist Theological Seminary.